College Counseling Staff

 Since arriving at Nobles in 1986, Tom has helped guide students and their parents/guardians through the intricacies of the college process.
 In addition, he teaches English and serves as coordinator of the Afternoon Program.
 Tom has worked as Assistant Director of Athletics, Assistant Dean of Students, an Admission Officer, and a Class Dean.
 He is the head coach of girls' varsity hockey and assistant coach of boys' lacrosse, and he has coached a variety of other sports throughout his career, including boys' varsity hockey and tennis.
 Tom's hockey teams at Nobles have won several Independent School League and New England championships and he has coached at the U.S. Women's Hockey National Camps.
 Tom is a graduate of Harvard's Summer Institute on College Admissions and a member of the National Association for College Admission Counseling (NACAC) and the Boston Independent School College Counselors Association (BISCCA).

 Kimya joined the Nobles community in the fall of 2010 as the Assistant Director of Diversity Initiatives.
-In addition to her work counseling students and managing the day-to-day operations of the College Counseling Office, Kimya also advises upper school students, teaches Personal Development, and works with the Community Service afternoon program.
+In addition to her work counseling students and managing the day-to-day operations of the College Counseling Office, Kimya also advises upper school students, teaches Personal Development, and is assistant coach of the girls varsity volleyball team.
 Prior to Nobles, Kimya worked in college admissions at her alma mater, Amherst, and in educational access at The Steppingstone Foundation in Boston.
 Kimya earned an Ed.M. in Human Development and Psychology from Harvard University, and an Ed.M. in School Counseling from Boston University.
 She has participated in the New England Association for College Admission Counseling's Summer Institute, and is a member of the Association of College Counselors in Independent Schools (ACCIS) and the Boston Independent Schools College Counselors Association (BISCCA).